-- Liaise with the Head Mistress to inform her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the 'case manager' (as per Part four of Keeping Children Safe in Education (2016)) and the designated officer(s) at the local authority for child protection concerns (all cases which concern a staff member); and - Liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
-Act as a source of support, advice and expertise for staff.
+- Liaise with the Head Mistress to inform her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the 'case manager' (as per Part four of Keeping Children Safe in Education (2018)) and the designated officer(s) at the local authority for child protection concerns (all cases which concern a staff member); and - Liaise with staff (especially pastoral staff, school nurses, the IT Network Manager and the Individual Learning Coordinator) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - o Act as a source of support, advice and expertise for staff.

-• Undertake training
+Undertake training

-- Undertake training as required for the role, including Prevent awareness training, at least every two years. - o Refresh knowledge and skills (e.g. via e-bulletins, meeting other designated safeguarding leads, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, but at least annually, in order to: - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure that each member of staff has access to and understands the School's child protection policy and procedures, especially new and part time staff; - be alert to the specific needs of children in need, those with special educational needs and young carers; - know how to keep detailed, accurate, secure written records of concerns and referrals; - understand and support the School with regards to the requirements of the Prevent duty and provide advice and support to staff on protecting children from the risk of radicalisation; - obtain access to resources and attend any relevant or refresher training courses; and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the School may put in place to protect them.
+- Undertake training as required for the role, including Prevent awareness training, at least every two years. - o Refresh knowledge and skills (e.g. via e-bulletins, meeting other designated safeguarding leads, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, but at least annually, in order to: - Understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure that each member of staff has access to and understands the School's child protection policy and procedures, especially new and part time staff; - be alert to the specific needs of children in need, those with special educational needs and young carers; - be able to keep detailed, accurate, secure written records of concerns and referrals: - understand and support the School with regards to the requirements of the Prevent duty and provide advice and support to staff on protecting children from the risk of radicalisation; - understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school; - recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident that they have the capability to support SEND children to stay safe online;

-• Raise Awareness
+- obtain access to resources and attend any relevant or refresher training courses; and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the School may put in place to protect them.

-Ensure that the School's child protection policies are known, understood and used appropriately;
+Raise Awareness

-- Ensure the School's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body regarding this: - Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the School in this; and - Link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+- Ensure that the School's child protection policies are known, understood and used appropriately; - Ensure the School's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body regarding this; - Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the School in this; and - Link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding.